omeka/omeka-s-enduser/docs/content/media.md

 Sites include a setting to indicate whether or not value annotations are visible to the public.

-**Language** You can indicate the language for the content of an input using the globe symbol above the input (see the red arrow in the image below).
+**Language**: You can indicate the language for the content of an input using the globe symbol above the input (see the red arrow in the image below).
 Click on the globe to activate a text field, then enter the [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes){target=_blank} code for the language in which the text is written.

 ![Red arrow points to the globe icon and a text entry field highlighted in blue](contentfiles/item_lang.png)